-Lockout Protection can be manually overridden with the driver door open by pressing and holding \bigcirc on the power door lock switch.
+Lockout Protection can be manually overridden with the driver door open by pressing and holding a on the power door lock switch.

-Open Door Anti-Lockout
+Unlocked Door Anti-Lockout

-If Open Door Anti-Lockout is turned on and the vehicle is off, the driver door is open, and locking is requested, all the doors will lock and the driver door will unlock.
-The Open Door Anti-Lockout feature can be turned on or off.
-See Vehicle Personalization
+If Unlocked Door Anti-Lockout is turned on and the vehicle is off, the driver door is open, and locking is requested, all the doors will lock and the driver door will remain open.
+Press the button again to lock the driver door.
+The Unlocked Door Anti-Lockout feature can be turned on or off.
+See Vehicle